“Going to the gym wouldn’t be on my list of favorite things to do.”

 What if you don’t have access to a SMarT plan or you are self-employed?
 There’s a simple solution.
 Using your bank’s automatic bill pay or transfer system, set up a larger contribution to your retirement account, investment account, or savings account on February 1 of next year.
 Make it a recurring transfer and make it last twelve months.
 Then increase the amount for the following year and repeat.
 Keep doing this for five years and set an appointment in your calendar four years from today to do the same thing.

 Are you worried that you’re going to forget that you set up this program and bounce a check?
 The reason I recommend February 1 is that it will give you enough time to have a pay raise kick in so the money will be there to invest.
-If there’s no pay raise, you’ll see the transfer and adjust your budget, and chances are that the same inertia which prevents you from canceling your gym membership will prevent you from canceling your increased investment amount.
+If there’s no pay raise, you’ll see the transfer and adjust your budget, and chances are that the same inertia that prevents you from canceling your gym membership will prevent you from canceling your increased investment amount.
 Worried that if you get laid off, you’ll forget this transfer?
 Chances are pretty good that if you lose your income, you’re going to look at everything to make sure that you minimize expenses and you’re going to remember and cancel the transfers.
 You can always go back and reinstate the program when you get another job.
 The idea is that you want to delay the “pain” of investing more but commit yourself to doing it so that you don’t have the ability to hop on the hedonic treadmill with your raise.

 It’s a plan even Monkey Brain can agree to.